-The goal that the library system will focus on this year is "Satisfy Curiosity: Lifelong Learning".
+The goals that the library system will focus on this year is "Satisfy Curiosity: Lifelong Learning" and "Connect to the Online World."

 Facilities Response

 Choctaw library will accomplish its part in this endeavor by:

 Provide ongoing training of staff as it comes available on current equipment, tools and procedures.